 You can do the same thing with email.
 Not only can they click on the email, which gives you viable insights about who is engaging with which content, but maybe they go to your website and then they decide to share it to social media.

 So now an email subscriber is sending your message out to Facebook and if you do it just right when people on Facebook, that they share with go back to your website, you can get them to opt-in your email newsletter.

 Local Connections™ Distributes Your Content Automatically to Your Local Network

-Now I'll do you one better and that's if you're using our free Local Connections™ Technology that same content you post on your website and go to all of the places I mentioned and to your network of local sites near you.
+Now I'll do you one better and that's if you're using our free Local Connections™ Technology that same content you post on your website goes to all of the places I mentioned as well as to your network of local sites near you.

 This same content can be distributed locally to your Local Connections™ - the businesses you endorse and nonprofits you support including your local Main Street organization, Chamber of Commerce, etc. - to appear on their website, community calendar, directory and more.

 Friends, business owners that you like, people that endorse and support you, they can add you to their calendar automatically.
 Or rather you can post your events and they appear on their calendars automatically, or to go to their directory or to go to their job board.